 FAQs

-Raw ground chicken typically lasts 1-2 days in the fridge.
+Raw chicken typically lasts 1-2 days in the fridge.
 Store it in an airtight container on the bottom shelf.

 It’s not recommended to cook chicken past its expiration date.
 Always check the pack date and sell-by date to ensure freshness.